mendhak/gpslogger/docs/eclipse.md

  > Window > Preferences > Android > SDK Location

-Update *SDK Location* with the path to the directory of the SDK that you downloaded.
+Update *SDK Location* with the path to the directory of the SDK that you [just downloaded](eclipse.md#download-tools-and-projects).

 ### SDK platforms

-Again, in the menu:
+In the window:

-    Window > Android SDK Manager
+ > Window > Android SDK Manager

 Install the following:
  * API 16